dolphindb/api-java/README.md

 }
 ```

-### 8. Data type conversion between DolphinDB and Java
+### 8. Convert Java data types into DolphinDB data types

 Java API provides objects that correspond to DolphinDB data types.
-They are usually named as Basic+ `<DataType>`, such as BasicInt, BasicDate, and so on.
+They are usually named as Basic+ \<DataType\>, such as BasicInt, BasicDate, etc.

-For certain basic Java types, we can directly create the corresponding DolphinDB data types such as `new BasicInt(4)`, `new BasicDouble(1.23)`.
-The following Java types, however, need to be converted.
+The majority of DolphinDB data types can be constructed from corresponding Java data types.
+For examples, INT in DolphinDB from 'new BasicInt(4)', DOUBLE in DolphinDB from 'new BasicDouble(1.23)'.
+The following DolphinDB data types, however, need to be constructed in different ways:

-- `CHAR` type: The `CHAR` type in DolphinDB is stored as a Byte, so use the `BasicByte` type to construct `CHAR` in the Java API, for example `new BasicByte((byte)'c')`
+- CHAR type: as the CHAR type in DolphinDB is stored as a byte, we can use the BasicByte type to construct CHAR in Java API, for example 'new BasicByte((byte)'c')'.
-- `SYMBOL` type: The `SYMBOL` type in DolphinDB is an optimization of strings, which can improve the efficiency of DolphinDB for string data storage and query, but this type is not needed in Java, so Java API does not provide `BasicSymbol `This kind of object can be processed directly with `BasicString`.
+- SYMBOL type: the SYMBOL type in DolphinDB is stored as INT to improve the efficiency of storage and query of strings.
+Java doesn't have this data type, so Java API does not provide BasicSymbol.
+SYMBOL type can be processed directly with BasicString.
-- Temporal types: Temporal data types are stored as int or long type in DolphinDB.
-DolphinDB provides 9 temporal data types: date, month, time, minute, second, datetime, timestamp, nanotime, nanotimestamp, the highest precision can be Nanoseconds.
-For a detailed description, refer to [DolphinDB Timing Type and Conversion] (https://www.dolphindb.com/cn/help/TemporalTypeandConversion.html).
-Since Java also provides data types such as LocalDate, LocalTime, LocalDateTime and YearMonth, Java API provides all Java temporal types and conversion functions between int or long in the Utils class.
+- Temporal types: temporal data types are stored as INT or LONG in DolphinDB.
+DolphinDB provides 9 temporal data types: date, month, time, minute, second, datetime, timestamp, nanotime and nanotimestamp.
+For detailed description, please refer to [DolphinDB Temporal Type and Conversion] (https://www.dolphindb.com/help/TemporalTypeandConversion.html).
+Since Java also provides data types such as LocalDate, LocalTime, LocalDateTime and YearMonth, Java API provides conversion functions in the Utils class between all Java temporal types and INT or LONG.

-The following script shows the correspondence between DolphinDB temporal types in Java API and Java native time types:
+The following script shows the correspondence between DolphinDB temporal types and Java native temporal types:

 ```
 //Date:2018.11.12